Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Preliminaries

 \subsection{LDPC Codes}

-LDPC codes play a central role in our analysis.
-A comprehensive review of these codes is available e.g.~\cite{Urbanke_Book}.
-For completeness, we now describe some of their essential features, which we will use in our analysis.
+We now briefly describe the essential features of LDPC codes which we will use in our analysis.
+See e.g.,~\cite{Urbanke_Book}, for a comprehensive review.

-An LDPC code is characterized by a bipartite {\it Tanner graph}~\cite{Tanner}, as in Fig.~\ref{fig:Tanner}.
-The nodes on its left side are called \textit{variable nodes}, and each corresponds to a transmitted codebit.
+We define LDPC codes in the standard way, using a bipartite {\it Tanner graph}~\cite{Tanner}, as in Fig.~\ref{fig:Tanner}.
+The nodes on its left are called \textit{variable nodes}, and each corresponds to a transmitted codebit.
 The nodes on the right are \textit{check nodes}, and each corresponds to a parity-check.
 The codewords of the LDPC code are defined by the condition that at each check node, the set of codebits corresponding to adjacent variable nodes, must sum to zero (modulo-2).

-\myfigure{file=Tanner.eps, width = 6cm}{An example of the Tanner graph of an LDPC code. }{fig:Tanner}
+\myfigure{file=Tanner.pdf, width = 6cm}{An example of the Tanner graph of an LDPC code. }{fig:Tanner}